 AMERICA'S HISTORIC TOWNS & OLDEST PLACES

 Although America is nearly 250 years old (born in 1776) some towns date further back to the colonial days before America was established.
 If you are looking to visit some of America's most historic towns we have you covered.
 Not only have we visited some of these incredible places but we can help you plan your own trip.
 We are proud to announce that we have partnered up with both HotelsOne.com and Viator.com as a paid affiliate to offer you tickets to the most popular events, tours and hotels in all of these historic towns.
 Some of these towns listed below are not the oldest in the country (see our oldest towns page) but they are host to some of the most important events in American history and are a must visit for your travel bucket list!
-To determine the best spots in America for history buffs, we considered history, preserved landmarks, historical markers, notable monuments, town friendliness and interesting tours.
+To determine the best spots in America for history buffs, we considered history, preserved landmarks, historical markers, notable monuments, town friendliness interesting tours, scenery and eateries.

 Cape May (estimated population of 3,450) is a city and seaside resort at the tip of southern New Jersey’s Cape May Peninsula.
 It’s known for its grand Victorian houses such as the Emlen Physick Estate, now a museum with a preserved interior from the era.
 Shops and restaurants line the Washington Street Mall, 3 pedestrianized blocks of Washington Street.
 The Cape May Lighthouse provides views across the Delaware Bay and Atlantic Ocean.
 Cape May is America's oldest seaside resort.
 It has welcomed visitors for generations with its hospitality and Victorian charm.
 Cape May boasts highly rated beaches (second in the nation and ninth in the world by TripAdvisor), fine dining, lodging and shopping, and is even a top worldwide destination for bird-watching.